Taxi zum Klo: Background

-Frank Ripploh was a Berlin secondary school teacher and was still a civil servant on probation during filming.
+Frank Ripploh was a West Berlin secondary school teacher and was still a civil servant on probation during filming.
 Taxi zum Klo made the openly gay Ripploh, who was disciplined by the school authorities after coming out as gay on the cover of Stern magazine in 1978, famous overnight and became a gay cult film of the pre-AIDS era.
-He was a big name in the Berlin scene as performance artist Peggy von Schnottgenberg.
+He was a big name in the West Berlin scene as performance artist Peggy von Schnottgenberg.

 In an interview he later said of his motivation for making this film: "I was not pursuing any political goals, but rather realizing purely private interests: my career as a teacher was ruined.
 And the film fulfilled a very simple desire for revenge, along the lines of 'I'll get back at you'."

 Ripploh claims that it is not a gay film at all: "It is a sad film that expresses the longing for a relationship and its impossibility, despite all the humor… I definitely wanted to confront two dead ends: a bourgeois dead end where someone suffocates in pillows, coffee and cake, and a dead end of pseudo-free gay sexuality where you use drugs to blur boundaries but not eliminate them."

-In 1987, Ripploh made a sequel, Taxi to Cairo, which was less successful with critics and audiences.
+In 1987, Ripploh made a sequel, Taxi nach Kairo, which was less successful with critics and audiences.